practicingruby/practicing-ruby-paid/posts/v5/004-service-apis.md

 ### Making a decision

-After weighing all these considerations, we've decided to concentrate first on implementing a Twitter-compatible JSON API.
-Being able to use existing clients is probably the most compelling reason.
-Should those not end up working, having an API in a style already familiar to many client developers is still a big plus.
+After weighing all these considerations, we've decided to concentrate first on implementing a Twitter-compatible JSON API, because it may allow our users to interact with rstat.us using the clients they are already familiar with.
+Even if those clients end up requiring some modifications, having an API that is easily understood by many developers will still be a big plus.
 For the long term, having a more flexible and scalable solution is important, but those problems won't need to be solved until there is more adoption.
 We may implement a hypermedia API (probably an extension of the ALPS spec) in the future, but for now we will take the